RomaneeChoiti/GreenWaySeoul/README.md

 ## Project Overview
 GreenWaySeoul is a community-based mobile application that encourages eco-friendly behavior through plogging, using trash bin location data in Seoul.
-Originally launched as a web project called BinFinder in 2023, it evolved into a mobile app to improve accessibility.
-The idea was revisited during React Native learning in 2024, and the fully featured app was officially released in June 2025.
 It provides users with real-time bin locations, plogging logs, and social features.
 Currently hosted on AWS, it’s planned for migration to a self-hosted environment with continued updates and feature expansions.

 ## Key Features